Passive Job Seekers

 You could be a passive candidate.
 Ask yourself this: Is my CV online?

 If the answer is “yes” then you may be contacted by recruiters about a new job position you would be a suitable fit for.
-Would you be happy to move roles for a pay rise?
+Are you be happy to move roles for a pay rise?
 Would you want to work for a different company?
-Would you be willing to change industry?
+How would you feel about changing industry?

 Optimise Your CV